Aboriginal Military Service in the First World War National Historic Event

 Photo of a commemorative monument depicting animals

-Front view of the National Aboriginal Veterans Monument, Ottawa, Ontario
+Front view of the National Aboriginal Veterans Monument, Ottawa, Ontario, 2014

-Aboriginal Military Service in the First World War was designated as a national historic event in 2011.
+The Aboriginal military service in the First World War was designated as a national historic event in 2011.

-Historical importance: First time the Canadian forces integrated a substantial number of Aboriginal men into their ranks as individual soldiers.
+Historical importance: first time the Canadian forces integrated a substantial number of Indigenous men into their ranks as individual soldiers.

 Aboriginal Military Service in the First World War